AATools/mq-metrics-pyclient/README.md

 ## Collected metrics

 By default, metrics are collected every 15 seconds.
-Via command-line argument `--collectint` you can specify interval between collecting metrics.

 The metrics provided by the client: